nicolasff/redispp/README.md

-This project aims to provide a stable a feature-complete C++ library for Redis.
+This project aims to provide a stable and feature-complete C++ library for Redis.

 #### Functions implemented